argoproj/notifications-engine/docs/services/alertmanager.md

 * `insecureSkipVerify` - optional, default is "false", when scheme is https whether to skip the verification of ca
 * `basicAuth` - optional, server auth
 * `bearerToken` - optional, server auth
+* `timeout` - optional, the timeout in seconds used when sending alerts, default is "3 seconds"

 `basicAuth` or `bearerToken` is used for authentication, you can choose one.
 If the two are set at the same time, `basicAuth` takes precedence over `bearerToken`.